 The disciplinary system yields unpredictable results.
 Despite a plethora of opinions relating to attorney disciplinary matters, a form of discipline for a specific violation cannot be ascertained with certainty.
 Much depends on the attorney’s prior disciplinary record and whatever efforts the attorney has made to address the basis for the attorney’s misconduct.

-At the Law Offices of Robert N. Agre, we handle attorney discipline cases on a routine basis.
+At the Law Offices of Agre & St. John, we handle attorney discipline cases on a routine basis.
 Mr. Agre has argued cases before the New Jersey Supreme Court and numerous cases before various committees and the disciplinary review board.
 We welcome inquiries relating to attorney disciplinary cases.
 For an initial consultation, call us today at 856-428-7797 or contact us online to get started.